xgi-org/xgi/docs/source/index.rst

 XGI is implemented in pure Python and is designed to seamlessly interoperate with the rest of the Python scientific stack (numpy, scipy, pandas, matplotlib, etc).
 XGI is designed and developed by network scientists with the needs of network scientists in mind.
-Browse the `list of projects Using XGI <using-xgi.html>`_ to get an idea of what XGI can do.
+Browse the `list of projects using XGI <using-xgi.html>`_ to get an idea of what XGI can do.

 Get started immediately by `installing XGI <installing.html>`_ and checking the `XGI in 1 minute <api/tutorials/getting_started_1.html>`_ tutorial.